ivan-vilches/front-end-workflow-boilerplate-gulp4-babel7-scss/README.md

 - dev: npm run dev
 - prod: npm run prod

-> I use on develpment unminify css but if you want minify for prod just uncomment on gulpfile.js
+> I use on development unminify css but if you want minify for prod just uncomment on gulpfile.js

 line 44:
 ` // .pipe(cssnano()) `